-In a nutshell, great customer service improves the relationship between your brand and your customer, ultimately leading to a higher customer retention rate.
+Simply put, great customer service strengthens the relationship between your brand and your customers, which leads to higher retention.

 It also means that retaining patients is becoming harder.

 So, to keep pace with modern patient demands, how can medical practices improve their relationship with patients?
-More specifically, what are some ways medical practices can improve the healthcare customer service experience and ultimately improve their patient retention rate?
+More specifically, how can medical practices improve the patient service experience and increase patient retention ?

 Let’s take a look.